IPI-Patrick/turtle-tough-app-release/Readme.md

 # Installation:
 To Install This software, simply download the latest release from [Releases](https://github.com/IPI-Patrick/turtle-tough-app-release/releases/tag/v0.1.19) and run the executable.

 ***Note:*** *On windows a Windows Defender Smartscreen window may appear.
 If so, simply click "More Info" then "Run Anyway".
-This is simply an artifact of the digital signing process and should be fixed shortly.*
+This is simply an artifact of the digital signing process and will be fixed shortly.*

 # Basic Usage - Connecting Sensors:
 To connect a sensor to the software, start by opening the software and connecting your Turtle Tough Smart Sensor Communication Hub to your PC via the USB cable, in any order.
 The software should automatically identify and connect to your Communication Hub.